virginiaequitycenter/summer-sandbox/introductions.md

 This is just a markdown file -- you can learn more about markdown [here](https://guides.github.com/features/mastering-markdown/).
 Once you have your github account set up (and git installed on your computer), clone this repository to your computer, answer the questions in a markdown file, add/commit the changes, and push it back up.

+# June 22

+1. Is there anything that you hope others on this team can help you with?

+2. What are you most excited about being able to do now that COVID is much less of a health concern (if you're vaccinated ofc)?

 # June 15

 1. Do you like to listen to music while you work?
 If so, drop links to those playlists!